 This might be the case when moving to a small town in general but its also the case when moving to Italy.
 I visited a specialist last week and this doc was old school.
 Not just old but old school.
 There are plenty of good doctors but this one really needed to step away from the 1970s medical textbooks.

-I’m pretty relaxed in other areas of life but not when it comes to my health.
 So I scheduled an appointment with another Doc in a major city a half hour away for next week.
 Italian doctors are some of the finest in the world but it doesn’t mean you can find them practicing medicine in every small town.

 Barely anyone speaks English